What is Lead Nurturing?

 - Almost 80% of new leads never become sales (MarketingSherpa).

-- Nurtured leads makes 47% larger purchases than non-nurtured leads (The Annuitas Group).
+- Nurtured leads make 47% larger purchases than non-nurtured leads (The Annuitas Group).

-Effectively developing leads in today’s buyer-driven marketplace means establishing and nurturing buyer relationships with a strategic lead scoring system, and then filling out that framework with a thorough content marketing plan.
+Hence, Effectively developing a Lead nurturing system in today’s buyer-driven marketplace means establishing and nurturing buyer relationships with a strategic lead scoring system, and then filling out that framework with a thorough content marketing plan.